What is Website Security?

-There are three types of automated web security defence measures:
+There are three types of automated web security defense measures:

-Web application firewalls (WAFs): WAFs are considered to be the first line of defence against external attacks.
+Web application firewalls (WAFs): WAFs are considered to be the first line of defense against external attacks.
 WAFs can be very easily implemented.
 After the implementation process, a WAF will be able to send all your traffic via the provider you choose, or via your in-house appliance.
 Typically, WAFs implement a blacklist of different types of requests not permitted to hit your website.
-Hence, if an attacker eve attempts to send a vulnerability that is matched by this blacklist, the packet will be dropped prior to it even hitting your servers.
+Hence, if an attacker ever attempts to send a vulnerability that is matched by this blacklist, the packet will be dropped before it hits your servers.

-Reactive scanning solutions: Scanning is a line of defence against external attacks.
+Reactive scanning solutions: Scanning is a line of defense against external attacks.
 Scanning tools are capable of crawling your website and looking out for any malware.
-You will quickly get alerted if there are any risks so that you can patch up any holes that have been detected by hackers in order to alleviate any further loss.
+You will quickly get alerted if there are any risks so that you can patch up any holes that have been detected by hackers to alleviate any further loss.

 Your business can thrive when you employ proper website security measures capable of protecting your website from various sophisticated cyber threats.
 Thus, website security is needed for the following reasons: